open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 > [!NOTE]
 >
-> Based on this guidance non-native instrumentations should record exceptions in top-level instrumentations only (#2 above)
+> Based on this guidance non-native instrumentations should record exceptions in top-level instrumentations only (#2 in [Details](#details))

+> [!Important]
+>
+> OTel should provide APIs like `setException` when creating log record that will record only necessary information depending
+> on the configuration and log severity.
+See [API changes](#api-changes) for the details.

 ### Details